 Many people report having abdominal or pelvic pain at the beginning of their menstrual cycle.
-In some cases, remedies can help a person get relief.
+In some cases, home remedies can help provide relief from menstrual cramps.

 During a period, the uterus contracts to squeeze the lining away from the uterine wall and allow it to exit the body through the vagina.
 These contractions can cause pain or discomfort.
 Many people refer to them as cramps.